Ankit221005/face_emotion_CNN/README.md

 # face_emotion_CNN
-It will classify faces based on emotions that is wheather the person is happy  or sad
+Detect whether the person is smiling or not